PriyankaAMehta/React-from-Strach/README.md

 STEP 3 :

 1. getting react into the project via CDN
 2. there are 2 ways of getting/configuring react into the project.
-The first way is using the CDN and the other way is using the create react app method via react.org
+The first way is using the CDN and the other way is via npm.
 3. CDN : Content Delivery Network.
 This is a website where the libraries are hosted like ex: where the react is hosted and we pull react into the project.
 4. react.development.js - this file contains all the metods or functions. react is nothing but the JS code. so this file contains all the functions.
 5. react-dom.development.js - This is the react library for dom operations.
 This is we need to modify the dom.